oisdk/site/posts/2016-11-04-semirings-lhs.markdown

   fromString = mul . map once
 ```

-Now that same regex machinery can be used with probabilistic parsing, or other more exotic kinds, with the same base implementation.
+The same regex machinery can now be used with any covector.
+Use a map from states to bools for a normal regex.

-There's another well-known optimization which can be made here: the state transfer can be represented by a square matrix.
-Here's the idea.
-Take a state transfer function with three possible input states, and three outputs:
+Swap in the [tropical semiring](https://ncatlab.org/nlab/show/max-plus+algebra): a semiring over the reals where addition is the max function, and multiplication is addition of reals.
+Now you've got a depth-first parser.

+Use integers to represent your map from states to bools (each bit being a value, the keys being the bit position) and you've got a super-fast implementation.

+Use the probability semiring, and you've got probabilistic parsing.

+You get the idea.
+There's another semiring which is especially relevant here: the square matrix.
+In particular, a square matrix can represent your function from input states to output states.
+Take, for instance, a regular expression with three possible states.
+Its state transfer function might look like this:

 $transfer = \begin{cases}
 1 \quad & \{ 2, 3 \} \\